pyrmont/articles.inqk.net/src/_posts/2023-05-29-podcasts-spring-2023.md

 - [The Talk Show](https://daringfireball.net/thetalkshow/): I'm still subscribed to John Gruber's long-running podcast about Apple but I do feel like there are fewer classic episodes than there used to be.

 - [**Under the Radar**](https://www.relay.fm/radar): I dropped this in 2020 but picked it back up again (perhaps subconsciously dismayed at the number of programming-related podcasts I cut out of my rotation this year).
-Marco Arment and David Smith spent about 30 minutes every two weeks talking about the issues they're facing as developers on Apple platforms.
+Marco Arment and David Smith spend about 30 minutes every two weeks talking about the issues they're facing as developers on Apple platforms.

 ## Previously Subscribed